aashigupta165/Book-Shop/README.md

 # Book-Shop
 Book Shop is web application.
 It's is the project for the practice of Servlet &amp; JSP i.e. advance java.

 In this project we will register the books with their edition and prices.
 We will show the list of registered books which anyone can buy from Book Shop web application.
+User can edit and delete book from the list.
+This is basic CRUD application for practice.

+Sample Screenshots:-